 Non-recurring asset impairment analyses - During the first quarter of 2018, we recorded a pre-tax asset impairment charge of \$2,149 related to a Small Business Services customer list intangible asset.
-As a result of changes in market trends, including the continuing decline in check and forms usage, we determined that this customer list asset was impaired and had a fair market value of \$0 (level 3 fair value measurement) as of March 31, 2018.
+Based on changes in the customer base of one of our small business distributors, we determined that the customer list asset was impaired and had an estimated fair market value of \$0 (level 3 fair value measurement) as of March 31, 2018.

-During the first quarter of 2017, we recorded a pre-tax asset impairment charge of \$5,296 related to a small business distributor classified as held for sale in the consolidated balance sheets.
-Based on ongoing negotiations for the sale of the business, including multiple offers, we determined that the business's carrying value exceeded its estimated fair value less costs to sell of \$5,000 (level 3 fair value measurement), and we reduced the carrying value of the related customer list intangible asset.
+During the six months ended June 30, 2017, we recorded aggregate pre-tax asset impairment charges of \$8,250 related to a small business distributor that was classified as held for sale in the consolidated balance sheets prior to its sale during the second quarter of 2017.
+The impairment charges were calculated based on ongoing negotiations for the sale of the business and reduced its carrying value to its fair value less costs to sell of approximately \$3,500 (level 3 fair value measurement) by reducing the carrying value of the related customer list intangible asset.
+Further information regarding assets held for sale can be found in Note 3.

 2018 acquisitions - For all acquisitions, we are required to measure the fair value of the net identifiable tangible and intangible assets and liabilities acquired.
-Information regarding the acquisitions completed during the quarter ended March 31, 2018 can be found in Note 6.
-The identifiable net assets acquired during the quarter ended March 31, 2018 were comprised primarily of customer list intangible assets, a trade name and a technology-related intangible asset.
-The estimated fair value of the Logomix customer list was calculated using the multi-period excess earnings method.
+Information regarding the acquisitions completed during the six months ended June 30, 2018 can be found in Note 6.
+The identifiable net assets acquired during the six months ended June 30, 2018 were comprised primarily of customer list intangible assets, trade names and a technology-related intangible asset.
+The estimated fair values of the trade names and the technology-related asset were calculated using the relief from royalty method, which calculates the cost savings associated with owning rather than licensing the trade name or the technology.
+Assumed royalty rates were applied to projected revenue for the estimated remaining useful lives of the assets to estimate the royalty savings.

+The estimated fair values of the Logomix and ColoCrossing customer lists were calculated using the multi-period excess earnings method.
 This valuation model estimates revenues and cash flows derived from the asset and then deducts portions of the cash flow that can be attributed to supporting assets, such as a brand name or fixed assets, that contributed to the generation of the cash flows.
 The resulting cash flow, which is attributable solely to the customer list asset, is then discounted at a rate of return commensurate with the risk of the asset to calculate a present value.
 The estimated fair value of the other acquired customer lists was calculated by discounting the estimated cash flows expected to be generated by the assets.
 Key assumptions used in the calculations included same-customer revenue growth rates and estimated customer retention rates based on the acquirees' historical information.